 Oahspe, Book of the Arc of Bon; 27/14.20.

-The disruption of war that caused large numbers of Asiatics to relocate to the more peaceful regions of Egypt in the three hundred and more years before the close of the Middle Kingdom is also reflected in the art and culture of the Middle Kingdom.
+The presence of large numbers of Asiatics who relocated to the more peaceful regions of Egypt in the three hundred and more years before the close of the Middle Kingdom is also reflected in the art and culture of the Middle Kingdom.
 Egyptian art of that period depicted Asiatics in peaceful travel with family and domestic goods, or domestic scenes depicting Asiatics in service to the wealthy Egyptians.
-During the reign of Amenemhet III, near the end of the Middle Kingdom period, many Asiatic workers, including laborers, soldiers and craftsmen, came to Egypt.
+During the reign of Amenemhet 3, near the end of the Middle Kingdom period, many Asiatic workers, including laborers, soldiers and craftsmen, came to Egypt.

-In context with the Oahspe account, it can be seen that the military experience of the eastern warriors under Baal and Ashtaroth's inspiration with their horse drawn chariots and advanced weaponry, later adopted by the Egyptians, was not derived from the Hebrews, but from warrior Asiatics under the inspiration of the warrior god and goddess, Baal and Ashtaroth.
+In context with the Oahspe account, it can be seen that the military experience of the eastern warriors under Baal and Ashtaroth's inspiration with their horse drawn chariots and advanced weaponry, later adopted by the Egyptians, was not derived from the Hebrews, but from warrior Asiatics under the influence of the warrior false God and Goddess, Baal and Ashtaroth.
 The Eastern Delta regions of Egypt were a major point of interface with migrating Asiatics, where trade flourished and foreign technology was absorbed by the Egyptians.
-The power base of the Middle Kingdom was close to the Eastern Delta regions at Itjtawy (south of Memphis at the upper end of the delta), providing the Pharaoh with the advantage of tribute, trade and Asian innovative technology over the southern areas of Egypt.
+The power base of the Middle Kingdom was close to the Eastern Delta regions at Itjtawy (south of Memphis at the upper end of the delta).
+This strategic position provided the Middle Kingdom Pharaohs with advantages of tribute, trade and Asian innovative technology far better than the more isolated southern areas of Egypt.